All-Party Parliamentary Group on MND

 The All-Party Parliamentary Group (APPG) on MND is a cross-party group of MPs and Peers with an interest in MND.
 The purpose of the group is to increase awareness and understanding of MND amongst parliamentarians and to campaign for better access to high quality services for people affected by MND.

 The group was established in 2002 and meets regularly in Parliament.
 Usually someone living with MND will speak at each meeting.

 The current officers of the group are:

-Chair - Andrew Lewer MP (Conservative, Northampton South)
+Chair - Andrew Lewer MBE MP (Conservative, Northampton South)

-The MND Association provides the secretariat to the group.
-For further information please contact Alison Railton, Public Affairs Manager on firstname.lastname@example.org or call 01327 844911.
+The MND Association provides the secretariat to the Group.
+For further information please contact Alison Railton on email@example.com or call 02038 758902.

-The APPG’s 2015 report, Condemned to Silence, published the findings of an inquiry chaired by Madeleine Moon MP in autumn 2014.
-It attracted over 1,700 submissions of evidence from across England, Scotland, Wales and Northern Ireland.
+The APPG on MND's report, Condemned to Silence, showed the findings of their inquiry into access to communication equipment for people living with MND.
+The inquiry attracted over 1,700 submissions of evidence from across England, Scotland, Wales and Northern Ireland.

 The report showed that the NHS has failed in its commitment to provide communication equipment for people living with MND.

 The APPG held a public inquiry into access to specialist palliative care services for people with MND living in England.
 This was the first inquiry to be held by the Group.

 Evidence was collected from a wide range of individuals and professionals including people with MND, past carers, neurologists, palliative care consultants, hospices and charities.
 Members from the APPG on MND also heard people’s own experiences and accounts of the services during four evidence sessions held at Westminster.